lostjared/glitch.gui/README.md

 glitch.gui  -v0.1.0

-this is an application that allows you to generate interesting base images to use with text 2 image ai prompts.
+This is an application that allows you to generate interesting base images to use with text 2 image ai prompts.

 How it works: